 RubrYc ceased its operations, and the Company recorded an impairment of the investment in the amount of \$1,760,000 during the year ended June 30, 2022.
 The amount was recorded in the condensed consolidated statement of operations and comprehensive loss under general and administrative expense.
-The Company also recorded an impairment of current and non-current prepaid expense of \$288,000 and \$864,000, respectively, during the year ended June 30, 2022.
-The amount was recorded in the condensed consolidated statement of an impairment of current and non-current prepaid expense of \$288,000 and \$864,000, respectively, during the year ended June 30, 2022.
-The amount was recorded in the condensed consolidated statement of operations and comprehensive loss under general.
+The Company also recorded an impairment of current prepaid expense of \$288,000 and \$864,000, respectively, during the year ended June 30, 2022.
+The amount was recorded in the condensed consolidated statement of operations and comprehensive loss under research and development expense.

 On September 16, 2022, the Company entered an Asset Purchase Agreement with RubrYc pursuant to which it acquired substantially all of the assets of RubrYc.
 The Company issued 102,354 shares of the Common Stock with an approximate market value of \$1,000,000 (the "Closing Shares").
 Pursuant to the Asset Purchase Agreement, the shares are subject to an initial lockup period and the estimated fair value was calculated as \$650,000.
-The Company also agreed to make potential additional payments of up to \$5,000,000 upon the achievement of specified developmental milestones on or before the fifth anniversary of the closing Shares").
-Pursuant to the achievement of specified developmental milestones on or before the fifth anniversary of the closing date, payable in cash or shares of the Common Stock, at the Company's option.
-In addition, the Company had dvanced RubrYc \$484,000 to support their operation costs during the negotiation period and incurred transaction costs totaling \$208,000, which were also capitalized as part of the assets acquired include an AI drug discovery platform, all rights with no future milestone payments or royalty obligations, to IBIO-101, in addition to CCR8, EGFRvIII, MUC16 and one additional immunooncology candidate plus a partnership-ready PD-1 agonist.
+The Company also greed to make potential additional payments of up to \$5,000,000 upon the achievement of specified developmental milestones on or before the fifth anniversary of the closing date, payable in cash or shares of the Common Stock, at the Company's option.
+In addition, the Company had advanced RubrYc \$484,000 to support their operation costs during the negotiation period and incurred transaction costs totaling \$208,000, which were also capitalized as part of the assets acquired.
+The assets acquired include an AI drug discovery platform, all rights with no future milestone payments or royalty obligations, to IBIO-101, in addition to CCR8, EGFRVIII, MUC16 and one additional immuno-oncology candidate plus a partnership-ready PD-1 agonist.
 The Purchase Agreement contained representations, warranties and covenants of RubrYc and the Company.
 The acquisition closed on September 19, 2022 after receipt of approval of the NYSE American.